Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Hybridization gap and FET proposal for nanoribbons

 This noticeable and controllable variation in the gap, together with the spatial segregation and spin-splitting already commented, suggests the design of a novel device architecture: an AM FET in the topological phase.
-The split-drain FET geometry is sketched in Figure \ref{fig_GapFET} (right panel).
+The split-drain FET geometry is sketched in Figure \ref{fig_GapFET}(b).
 By aligning the transport channel (source-drain axis) along the [110] diagonal of the $\dd_{x^2-y^2}$-wave AM (or along the $X$ axis of the $\dd_{xy}$ configuration), the intrinsic group velocity mismatch steers spin-$\uparrow$ and spin-$\downarrow$ carriers toward opposite lateral boundaries.
 By designing the contacts to touch only one side of the ribbon, a pure spin current could be turned ON and OFF using the gate.
 This is the ``Holy Grail'' of spintronics (see e.g. \cite{fang2025edgetronicstwodimensionalaltermagnets} for other recent ``edgetronics'' proposals in 2D AMs).

 For the transistor to work at temperature $T$, the finite-size gap must be larger than the thermal energy, $\Delta(L_y) > k_B T$, which is about $26$~meV at room temperature.
-This should work in principle for ultra-narrow ribbons at liquid nitrogen temperatures.
-Higher temperatures could be allowed based on more realistic values of the staggered exchange potential or band splitting $J\sim 50-500$~meV.
+Assuming a typical hopping scale of $t \approx 1$ eV, this should work in principle for ultra-narrow ribbons at room temperatures.